REDTEDDYBEAR POODLE PUPPIES

 Dairy – Cottage cheese, yogurt, goat milk, kefir are OK for puppies only.
 Dairy is not a natural food for adult dogs.
 My adult poodles love cheese of any kind, but I use it sparingly as it can cause constipation.

-Do not feed your puppy or dog: garlic, onions, grapes, raisins, macadamia nuts, or marijuana (yes, that means no pot - cooked or raw!) nor tomatoes, eggplant, and peppers.
+Do not feed your puppy or dog: garlic, onions, grapes, raisins, macadamia nuts, or marijuana (no pot - cooked or raw!) nor tomatoes, eggplant, and peppers.
 Also, do not feed the same vegetables all the time – they must be rotated.

 You may add raw pureed vegetables, or if need be cooked and/or canned if this is what is available.
 Some dogs like to snack on baby carrots which is fine.
 For meals, green leafy vegetables that would be present in the dogs natural prey, e.g. rabbits, are recommended.
 Limit spinach, lentils, dried beans and broccoli (do not feed these every day).